TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/TipOfTheDay.rst

 .. _tip-of-the-day-2017-02-13:
 .. rst-class:: panel panel-default

-'toctree' and the hierarchical structure of a manual
+'toctree' and the Hierarchical Structure of a Manual
 ====================================================

 **Update:** Part of this description has been migrated to